hsghori/CS-Notes/artificial_intelligence_notes.md

 - We define $E_{z_{i}}(x)$ as $P(x_i = x | z_i = z)$ and $T(z', z)$ as $P(z_
 {i+1} = z' | z_{i} = z).

-- Based on our knowledge of MMs above, determing the joint distribution of a HMM is reasonably straight forward.
+- Based on our knowledge of MMs above, determining the joint distribution of a HMM is reasonably straight forward.
 	- Let $B(Z_t)=P(Z_t | x_1...x_t)$
-	- $B$ is a belief vector that essentialy gives the probability of the state of the hidden state at time $t$ given the current "evidence" (observed states).
+	- $B$ is a belief vector that essentially gives the probability of the state of the hidden state at time $t$ given the current "evidence" (observed states).
 	- Then for one time step,